edgarHDev/frontendjs/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clone the repository.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: run npm install node server.js

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+ensure the mongodb connection is success to get the users.